List of awards and nominations received by Christian Nodal

 Christian Nodal is a Mexican musician, singer and songwriter.
-He has received various awards and nominations including seven Billboard Latin Music Awards, five Latin Grammy Awards, ten Premios Lo Nuestro and three Grammy Awards nominations.
+He has received various awards and nominations including seven Billboard Latin Music Awards, seven Latin Grammy Awards, ten Premios Lo Nuestro and three Grammy Awards nominations.

 Nodal rose to prominence in 2017 after releasing his debut single "Adiós Amor", a Mariachi version of a 2008 song by Los Dareyes de la Sierra.
 The single was commercially successful in both Mexico and the United States.
 The same year, he released Me Dejé Llevar, his debut studio album.
 The success of the album and single led Nodal to win both Artist of the Year – New and Regional Mexican Artist of the Year – Solo at the 2018 Billboard Latin Music Awards.
 At the 19th Annual Latin Grammy Awards, he was nominated for Best New Artist and Best Ranchero/Mariachi Album, and won Best Regional Mexican Song for "Probablemente", being his first Latin Grammy win.

 In 2019, he released his second studio album Ahora.
 At the 2019 Billboard Latin Music Awards he won Regional Mexican Artist of the Year again, the second of five consecutive wins in the category.
 The album won the Latin Grammy Award for Best Ranchero/Mariachi Album while "No Te Contaron Mal" won Best Regional Mexican Song, Nodal's second win in the category.
 In 2020, he received his first of three consecutive wins for Regional Mexican Artist of the Year at the Premios Lo Nuestro.

 His third album Ayayay! was released in 2020, with a deluxe versions being released later in the year.
 The album was nominated for the Grammy Award for Best Regional Mexican Music Album (including Tejano) in 2021, being his first Grammy Award nomination, the deluxe version was nominated for the same award the following year.
 In 2021, he released the single "Botella Tras Botella" alongside Mexican rapper Gera MX, the song was commercially successful, peaking at number 60 at the Billboard Hot 100, being Nodal's first and only appearance to date on the chart.
 The song won awards are the Latin American Music Awards of 2022, the Premios Lo Nuestro and the Premios Tu Música Urbano.

-His most recent project was the EP Forajido, released in 2022.
-The EP gave Nodal his third Grammy Award nomination for Best Regional Mexican Music Album (including Tejano) and won the Latin Grammy Award for Best Ranchero/Mariachi Album.
+His EP Forajido, was released in 2022.
+It gave Nodal his third Grammy Award nomination for Best Regional Mexican Music Album (including Tejano) and won the Latin Grammy Award for Best Ranchero/Mariachi Album.